 - Training is usually on the job with an experienced blacksmith.

-- If you do a Modern Apprenticeship, this would be a combination of on the job and off the job training leading to a Scottish Vocational Qualification (SVQ) Fabrication and Welding Engineering at SCQF Levels 5 and 6.
+- If you do a Modern Apprenticeship, this would be a combination of on the job and off the job training leading to SVQ Fabrication and Welding Engineering at SCQF Levels 5 and 6.

 - If you do a course at college first, you would then take a job with an employer and continue with further training to the appropriate level.